feizc/Diverse-Image-Caption/README.md

 ## Acknowledgment
-This repository refers to [github](https://github.com/aimagelab/meshed-memory-transformer).
+This repository refers to [github](https://github.com/aimagelab/meshed-memory-transformer) and [huggingface](https://github.com/huggingface/transformers).
 Thanks for the released  code.